Skip to Content

 Changes Brewing

 Another quiet day with tranquil weather as a weak weather system approaches from the northwest.
 It’ll pass by on Wednesday with a few sprinkles for the area, but that’s about it.
 Another system will then move down into the Great Basin from the north Thursday into Friday.
 It will bring a cool, dry air mass into the region and its approach will kick up strong northerly winds.
 Initially moist, the air will dry significantly into Friday and Saturday, increasing fire danger.
-A Fire Weather Watch begins Thursday morning for most of the Central Coast as fuels continue to dry with low humidity and the increasing winds, gusting up to 40-50 mph.
+A Fire Weather Watch is now upgraded to a Red Flag Warning beginning late Thursday evening for most of the Central Coast as fuels continue to dry with low humidity and the increasing winds, gusting up to 40-50 mph and higher in isolated areas.

 AIR QUALITY: